FlorianReimold/ecal-cop/README.md

 #### Additional Builds

 ##### `ECAL_CORE_BUILD_SAMPLES` (Default: ON)
 - This option controls whether the eCAL samples should be built.
-If not needed, you can disable this option to reduce build time and output size.
+If not needed, you can disable this option to reduce build time.

 ##### `ECAL_CORE_BUILD_SAMPLES_PROTOBUF` (Default: OFF)
 - This option controls whether the eCAL protobuf samples should be built.
-If not needed, you can disable this option to reduce build time and output size.
+If not needed, you can disable this option to reduce build time.
 - Requires google::protobuf serialization library.

 ##### `ECAL_CORE_BUILD_TESTS` (Default: ON)